top of page

 In contrast I shudder after standing still for more than a few minutes and I feel the wind bite through my numerous layers of clothing.
 I have more than enough pictures for one day and I should begin to head back now.

 Perhaps it's simply because the fell ponies are so absorbing to watch that everything falls away for a time.
-But then I've photographed lots of other wildlife and as thrilling and absorbing as it is, I've never experienced the very striking sense of calm that I get when spending time with the horses.
-So whatever that may be, there is something extraordinarily captivating about these endearing, enchanting semi-wild horses that makes spending time with them a privilege from which I never grow tired.
+But then I've photographed lots of other wildlife and as thrilling and absorbing as it always is, I've never experienced the very striking sense of calm that I get when spending time with these horses.
+So whatever it is, there is something extraordinarily captivating about these endearing, enchanting semi-wild horses that makes spending time with them a real privilege from which I never grow tired.

 I finally drag myself away, turning back a few times to see them stood motionless, still watching me leave, and I am already planning my return.